gipo355/patch-idea-zsh-go/README.md

 ## Features

-- Find all the desktop files in the local data directory
+- Find all the desktop files in the local data directory (usually ~/.local/share/applications)
 - Patch the desktop files to use the shell you choose (sh/bash/zsh) and the path to the shell executable
 - Choose the shell you want to use (sh/bash/zsh)
 - Choose the JetBrains IDEs you want to patch (comma-separated numbers, default is all)